dramamine/leftovers-again/README.md

 + cant probably shouldn't error out so hard, since it sometimes happens (like with frz)
 - "accepts" always becomes ALL in bot generator
 - document reporters and how they're used
+- same species bugs. try giving a name to each mon of SplashBot. rename _recordIdent to 'findBestMatchOrCreate'. sometimes the active mons of requests are not getting recorded.
+I think we are finding the wrong pokemon (a dead one)!

 $ FRONT-END SCRIPT WORK
 - 'clear' doesn't clear out the parentheses